-Note, vertical seepage (G) = 0 Use the water balance equation: $E = P - U - G - \Delta W$ 1.035 = 5.5 - 2.84 - 0 - 1.625 Evapotranspiration = 1.035 mm discharge rates.
+Note, vertical seepage (G) = 0 Use the water balance equation: E = P - U - G - Δ W 1.035 = 5.5 - 2.84 - 0 - 1.625 Evapotranspiration = 1.035 mm discharge rates.
 For each period multiply the mean discharge by the time interval and sum the volumes in litres before finally dividing by the lysimeter area.

-For a pipeflow gauge, use its weir calibration equation to convert the series of stage readings to
+For a pipeflow gauge, use its weir calibration equation to convert the series of stage readings to have inbuilt water sensors and can be connected to data loggers and GPS modem for data storage.

 As well as evapotranspiration, the most advanced lysimeters can measure drainage rates, collect water samples for biochemical analysis, measure percolation rates and calculate water balance.
-Many have inbuilt water sensors and can be connected to data loggers and GPS modem for data storage.
+Many